-Strengths Limitations or weaknesses + Contains different modules that can be used for - It is a commercial product and it is expensive, many applications although support is provided from the company. - Considerable collection and time requirement for + Developed over many years in a commercial acquisition of date for effective use. environment - Significant expertise (training course) required to use + Capable of modelling complex hydrological processes Summary: Delft 3D is a complex commercial modelling suite that has a wide range of applications.
+Limitations or weaknesses - It is a commercial product and it is expensive, although support is provided from the company. - Considerable collection and time requirement for acquisition of date for effective use. - Significant expertise (training course) required to use

 3.2.3.
 MOHID